 Let’s call this process regreening because it’s the discipline by which content is made relevant and useful again, even if only temporarily.
 If you’re thinking this sounds as though content management is a dynamic process of changing, updating and correcting, you’re right.

 The reality of content management and content strategy is rooted in the iterative nature of content creation.
-And the iterative nature of content creation is one of the key ingredients of an agile content strategy, as explained by Maestro’s own Nate Norman in a recent blog post, The Critical Content Strategy.
+And the iterative nature of content creation is one of the key ingredients of an agile content strategy, as explained by Maestro’s own Nate Norman in a blog post, The Critical Content Strategy.

 As Nate points out, gathering feedback and applying measurements are only effective if you do something with the data collected.
 And that something is the regreening process discussed earlier.